Cannabis, Hemp & Marijuana

 Remember those cannabinoids we talked about earlier?
 We know the hemp plant is low in THC, but what other types of cannabinoids are present in hemp?
 Well, the most important for pet health is Cannabidiol (CBD).
 But there are also lesser known trace cannabinoids such as CBG, CBC, and CBN which have benefits of their own.

-In addition to hemp, the Therabis formula is strengthened with other natural ingredients that work synergistically with the cannabinoid blend to provide greater benefits.
+In addition to hemp protein powder, the Therabis formula is strengthened with other natural ingredients that work synergistically with the cannabinoid blend to provide greater benefits.
 Key components that round out the base of each formula include green lipped muscle, which is high in omega 3 which increases mobility, and vitamin C which improves joint health.
 Other constituents that can be found in our formulas include Quercetin, a flavonoid that relieves the need to itch and L-theanine, which can assist in calming even the most anxious dogs.
-Combined with hemp derived cannabinoids, these formulations have shown great results in field testing.

 Still not convinced that you should be feeding your dog hemp?